The future of stroke prevention and treatment could be uneven

 What can be done to reduce the prevalence of these risk factors?
 Are there new drugs in the pipeline that can help prevent stroke — and save the lives of stroke patients?
 What about new surgical interventions?

-Four prominent stroke experts will tackle these and other questions in a one-hour panel discussion to be held today at Harvard T.H.
+Four prominent stroke experts tackled these and other questions in a one-hour panel discussion held today at Harvard T.H.
 Chan School of Public Health in Boston.
-The event, entitled Stroke: Successes and Setbacks with a Notorious Silent Killer, will begin at noon ET — and you can watch it live right here.
+You can watch the event, entitled Stroke: Successes and Setbacks with a Notorious Silent Killer, right here.

-The discussion will be moderated by MACH's editorial director, David Freeman, who has also moderated panels on self-driving cars, gene editing, and federal funding of biomedical research.
+The discussion was moderated by MACH's editorial director, David Freeman, who has also moderated panels on self-driving cars, gene editing, and federal funding of biomedical research.